nray-scanner/nray/README.md

 Simply run `go build` - in case cross compiling is desired, `GOOS` and `GOARCH` parameters control target OS and architecture.
 For nodes, it is possible to inject server location and port directly into the binary: `go build -ldflags "-X main.server=10.0.0.1 -X main.port=8601"`.
-To get smaller binaries, strip stuff that is not neccessary away via `-ldflags="-s -w"` when calling `go build`.
+To get smaller binaries, strip stuff that is not necessary away via `-ldflags="-s -w"` when calling `go build`.
 If you need to rebuild the protobuf schemas (this is not required unless you change the wire protocol!), run `make create-schemas` (which requires the protobuf compiler on your system).

 ## Contributing and Development